coar-notify/coarnotifypy/README.md

 8. Add a unit test for the new model in `coarnotify.test.unit.test_models`, and confirm it works
 9. Add a unit test for the model factory in `coarnotify.test.unit.test_factory`, and confirm it works
 10. Add an integration test for the new model in `coarnotify.test.integration.test_client`, and confirm it works
+11. Add validation tests for the new model in `coarnotify.test.unit.test_validate`, and confirm they work